 Dr Muiris Houston

-Dr Muiris Houston is an award-winning medical journalist and health analyst with The Irish Times.
+Dr Muiris Houston is adjunct professor of medical humanities at Trinity College Dublin; he also teaches a narrative medicine module to medical students at NUI Galway.
+He is an award-winning medical journalist and health analyst with The Irish Times.

 Dr Alan Coss

 Alan Coss is a gastroenterologist based in Galway.